Developer-Autodesk/viewer-javascript-tutorial/chapters/chapter-1.md

 ![View App](../img/view-app.png)

 By default, a key can be used on any site and application.
 However, we strongly recommend that you restrict the use of your key to domains that you administer, to prevent use on unauthorized sites.
-We also recommend you create a new App (API key) for every new application rather than reusing the same key in multiple applications.
+We also recommend you create a new App (API key) for every new application rather than reuse the same key in multiple applications.

 If you want to learn more about oAuth 2 legged and 3 legged token, check out the rest of the [Step-by-Step guide](https://developer.autodesk.com/en/docs/oauth/v2/tutorials/).